rickycurry/CatanGen/README.md

 At the moment, I use this to generate boards which we then project onto a whiteboard and play using whiteboard markers.
-Future goals include adding 5-6 player functionality and integrating Catan expansions such as "Cities and Knights" and "Seafarers".
+Future goals include adding 5-6 player functionality and integrating Catan expansions such as Cities and Knights and Seafarers.